The ‘department store of the future’ is here to save NYC from the retail apocalypse

 “The space can be easily adapted and reconfigured,” says Alexander.
 “Everything is experimental and can evolve as consumer behavior changes.”

 Neighborhood Goods launched in 2017 with a 10,000-square-foot location in Plano, Texas.
 The company brought in a similar portfolio of brands eager to tap into the Texas market.
 Serena Williams, for instance, launched her new clothing line there.
-And in keeping with the current focus on experiential retail, the store also had a hip restaurant on site, along with spaces for community activities like fitness classes, wine tastings, and classes.
+And in keeping with the current focus on experiential retail, the store also had a hip restaurant on site, along with spaces for community activities like fitness classes and wine tastings.

 “Many startups have already opened stores in their key markets, like New York and San Francisco,” says Alexander.
 “With our Plano store, we were giving them the opportunity to connect with customers a little outside their sweet spot.
-The same is true for the Meatpacking store: It’s not where you typically find stores like this, and will serve the tech workers that work in this area.”
+The same is true for the Meatpacking store: it’s not where you typically find stores like this and will serve the tech workers that work in this area.”